CP1401/Practicals/prac_04/README.md

 - one has two black, and
 - one has one white and one black marble.

-Each of the boxes also is labeled as to its contents, but each label is _incorrect_.
+Each of the boxes also is labeled as to its contents, but the labels have been swapped around and each label is _incorrect_.
 What is the fewest number of marbles you could remove from the boxes and look at in order to definitely determine the contents of all three boxes?